inbo/protocolsource/README.md

 INBO protocols for monitoring

 *experimental*: we are in the process of trying out git-version control for INBO protocols.
 In the meantime, the official versions of INBO protocols are hosted [here](https://sites.google.com/a/inbo.be/veldprotocols/) (only accessible to INBO collaborators).
-Developmental versions are at [this google drive folder](https://drive.google.com/drive/folders/0BzUqT1wpznBXY2ZqaXh2a0tyd2M) (only accessible to INBO collaborators).
+Development versions are in [this google drive folder](https://drive.google.com/drive/folders/0BzUqT1wpznBXY2ZqaXh2a0tyd2M) (only accessible to INBO collaborators).

 ## Repository structure